See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 While Alliant is doing our part to protect our members, we know that the best way for members to maintain their security is to be educated about risks and ways to mitigate them.
 And that’s why Alliant’s Spectre and Meltdown task force asked me to write this article to fill you in on these two risks and share tips on how to better protect yourself and your family as you use computers and smartphones in your daily lives.

 A few general security and fraud-prevention recommendations are key, as always.
 You should use strong passwords, keep your software updated, use up-to-date antivirus and antispyware software, learn to recognize phishing emails, and avoid unsecured Wi-Fi networks.
-For more general security tips, check out the Security page on our website and the Up Your Security IQ section of our blog.
+For more general security tips, check out the Security page on our website and our blog.
 Below, I’ll go into a bit more detail on some protection steps that are especially relevant to the risks posed by Spectre and Meltdown.

 There are already patches to protect against the Meltdown flaw for computers using Linux, Windows and OS X operating systems, and patches are in the works for other systems and devices.
 But please don’t just Google “meltdown patch” to find yours, or you could end up downloading and installing malware (a malicious computer program) that will cause you to fall victim to this problem.